ParedesGab/PP3-my-community-finances-app/README.md

 ---
 ## Features

-* Disclaimer in some screenshots, you will see the message what would like to do next?
-This was corrected accordingly to: What would "you" like to do next?

 ### Welcome message

 ![Welcome message](documentation/website-screenshots/2-welcome-message.png)

 + Positioned above the menu options.
 + The welcome() function displays a colorful welcome message to the user when the program starts.
-It uses the colorama library to add green borders, creating a visually appealing introduction to MyFinances app.
+It uses the colorama library to add green borders, creating a visually appealing introduction to the CommunityFinaces app.
 + The welcome message communicates the application's core function: anonymously sharing 2025 income and expense data to contribute to a better understanding of the community's finances.
 It also highlights the anonymity of participation and the impact the data will have on local policy and community programs.
 + The message expresses gratitude for user participation and reinforces the community-centric nature of the project.